mne-tools/mne-python/doc/getting_started.rst

       Boston.

       - :ref:`MNE-C <c_reference>` is Matti's C code.
-Historically, MNE was software for computing cortically constrained Minimum Norm Estimates from MEG and EEG data.
+Historically, MNE was a software package for computing cortically constrained Minimum Norm Estimates from MEG and EEG data.

       - The MNE python module was built in the Python programming language to reimplement all MNE-C’s functionality, offer transparent scripting,